CommunityToolkit/WindowsCommunityToolkit/docs/helpers/StorageFiles.md

 	// Check if a file exists in a specific folder bool exists = await StorageFileHelper.FileExistsAsync(localFolder, "appFilename.txt");

-	// Check if a file exists in a folder or one of its subfolders bool exists = await StorageFileHelper.FileExistsInSubtreeAsync(localFolder, "appFilename.txt");
+	// Check if a file exists in a specific folder or in one of its subfolders bool exists = await StorageFileHelper.FileExistsAsync(localFolder, "appFilename.txt", true);

 ```